stuttgart-things/docs/ansible.md

 #### Playbook2

 The second playbook connects to the host with the information obtained by the first playbook and then runs the desired tasks on the host.
-The playbook contains a general example of a task to be run within the host, and it is currenlty used to verify that the connection was made.
+The playbook contains a general example of a task to be run within the host, and it is currently used to verify that the connection was made.

 <details><summary><b>Playbook2.yaml</b></summary>